MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/troubleshooting-rapidstart-services.md

   - "sv-se"
 ---
 # Troubleshooting: RapidStart Services
-This topic describes some common problems that you may see when you use [!INCLUDE[rimlong](../SetupAndAdministration/includes/rimlong_md.md)].
+This topic describes some common problems that you may see when you use ADD INCLUDE<!--[!INCLUDE[rimlong](../SetupAndAdministration/includes/rimlong_md.md)]-->.

 ## Binary type not supported
  If you add a table to the Configuration Worksheet that contains a field of the Binary data type, you may receive the following error message: